 Each year, program facilitators develop a Quality Assurance Report that discusses the strengths and challenges identified by the EPP assessments, such as the Praxis exams, dispositions survey, or lesson plan.
 The report is completed and discussed at the annual QAC meeting.
-To ensure that results of program modifications are monitored and adjusted, the first question on the form asks the program to review and discuss program changes that were identified in the previous year's Quality Assurance Report.
-It also asks the program to identify changes that were previously initiated and the impact of those changes on teacher candidates and/or the program.
+To ensure that results of program modifications are monitored and adjusted, programs are first asked to review and discuss program changes identified in the previous year's Quality Assurance Report.
+It also asks the program to describe the impact of previously initiated changes on teacher candidates and/or the program.